dplanitzer/Serena/README.md

 ```sh
    make
    ```
+The make file creates a `build` folder inside the sources directory where it places all object files and the final boot ROM file named `Boot.rom`.

-3. And then run it with the help of the run.sh shell script:
+3. Finally run Apollo inside the Amiga emulator with the help of the run.sh shell script:
 ```sh
    ../run.sh
    ```